-O The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.
+The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.

-j i.
-Safeguards Concerning the Use of Restrictive Interventions.
-Specify the safeguards that the state has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency. ii i.
+effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency. ii.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: Appendix G: Participant Safeguards pendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (3 of WMS in M restraints.)
-Specia tate does not permit or prohibits the use of seclusion fy the state agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this ght is conducted and its frequency: activi partic are m of sec cally, waiver services are performed in the participant's home or accompanying the participant in community ties.
+Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: Append ix G: Participant Safeguards Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (3 of 3) WM e of Seclusion.
+(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to MS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on traints.)
+The state does not permit or prohibits the use of seclusion Specify the state agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency: Typically, waiver services are performed in the participant's home or accompanying the participant in community activities.
 These homes are owned/rented by the participant/caretaker.
-Provider staff make monthly contact with the cipant and/or responsible party.
+Provider staff make monthly contact with the participant and/or responsible party.
 Additionally, an annual reassessment is conducted by state staff.
-Vendor staff andated reporters of abuse and neglect, which includes unauthorized restraint and seclusion.
-Possible incidents clusion will be documented and reported to the Central Registry Unit (CRU) at DHSS if abuse, neglect, or intation is suspected.
-O The u se of seclusion is permitted during the course of the delivery of waiver services.
-Complete Items G-2-c-i-2-c-ii. j i.
+Vendor staff are mandated reporters of abuse and neglect, which includes unauthorized restraint and seclusion.
+Possible incidents of seclusion will be documented and reported to the Central Registry Unit (CRU) at DHSS if abuse, neglect, or exploitation is suspected.
+The use of seclusion is permitted during the course of the delivery of waiver services.
+Complete Items G-2-c-i and G-2-c-ii. i.
 Safeguards Concerning the Use of Seclusion.
 Specify the safeguards that the state has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii i.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii.
 State Oversight Responsibility.
 Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: